juathanduarte/juathanduarte/README.md

-# 👋 Olá!
-Me chamo Juathan, mas pode me chamar de Juats!
+## Hello!
+My name is Juathan, but you can call me Juats!

 <div align="center" width="100%">
   <a href="mailto:juathanduarte13@gmail.com">